PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ### CDL rasters and fractions

-Download the GeoTIFF for **both** years in the pair.
-Re-extract per-parcel CDL fractions for both years too -- the new harmonized parcels change the extract.
+Download both years of CDL, then extract per-parcel fractions on the new harmonized parcels.

 ```bash
 YEARS=${PRIOR_YEAR},${TARGET_YEAR}